chrisgundling/Udacity-P3-BehavioralCloning/README.md

 4. Horizontal/Vertical shifting – I applied horizontal and vertical shifting to the images.
 My max/min horizontal and vertical shifts were 40 pixels in each direction.
 I tuned this value during model training.
 Considering that I estimated the left/right images to be offset by 60 pixels, I applied a slightly smaller steering angle correction for the horizontal shifts.
 The vertical shifts had no steering angle correction.
 I also attempted speed based correction for the horizontal shifts.

-5. Image Brightness – I adjusted the brightness of the images by converting to HSV color space and scaling the V pixels values from 0.6 to 1.2.
+5. Image Brightness – I adjusted the brightness of the images by converting to HSV color space and scaling the V pixels values from 0.5 to 1.1.
 This was mostly to help generalize to Track 2 where the images were darker in general.

 6. Image Blurring – I’m not sure how useful this technique was for the simulator, but this technique should help the model generalize when using more “real world” type data that does suffer from blurring at times.
 I used a variable Gaussian smoothing to blur the images.

 7. Image Rotations – Different from perspective transforms, I implemented small rotations to the images to simulate jittering of the camera.
 Once again, not sure how useful this was for the simulator, but would be useful for a real camera on a self-driving car.

 # Data Generator
 The implemented data generator selected randomly between the center/left/right images and also selected at random which augmentation techniques to apply.
 I found that only providing augmented training data did not work as well as training the model with a combination of the non-augmented original images and the augmented images.
 I also implemented a bias towards first training the model with larger turns and then allowing the data with smaller turns to slowly leak into the training.
 This idea is directly credited to a few of the other students who posted this idea on Slack.
 If the model is initially trained with low steering angles it will be biased towards straighter driving and I found that it did not perform well in the corners.
 The generator also shuffled the training data, whereas the validation data was read in in sequence.
-Using the data generator, an figure is shown below that gives the images and augmentation choices that the data generator produces for the first 30 training examples during a training run.
+Using the data generator, a figure is shown below that gives the images and augmentation choices that the data generator produces for the first 30 training examples during a training run.
 The image titles are given as follows:

 - ang: Steering angle label for image
 - cam: Camera selection (left,center,right)